Aragon Spain Travel Guide

 This number is for all emergencies, including police, fire, and ambulance services, and operates throughout Spain.

-EU citizens benefit from public healthcare together with their Ehic Card (EHIC).
+EU citizens benefit from public healthcare with their Ehic Card (EHIC).
 Non-EU citizens will need travel insurance.
 Hospitals and clinics are available and offer high-quality care.

 Tap water is safe to drink.
 Spain maintains high food hygiene standards.